-Skid shoes are provided to keep the cutting edge off the surface to be cleared, especially when clearing snow from gravel driveways or roadways.
+Skid shoes are provided to keep the cutting edge off the surface to be cleared, especially when clearing snow from gravel driveways or walkways.

 The skid shoe height is determined by the placement of spacer washers between the skid shoe and the skid shoe mount.
-Extra spacer washers are stored on top of the skid shoe mount.
+Extra washers are stored on top of the skid shoe mount.

-1. Determine the number of spacer washers that need to be moved to reach the desired skid shoe height.
+- 1. Park the power unit and snow plow on a level surface and engage the parking brake. - 2.
+Determine the number of spacer washers that need to be moved to reach the desired skid shoe height.